tomisek158/ngl-spammer/README.md

 ---

-Made with ❤️ on 🌍
+Made with ❤️ on 🌍 (Readme.md by ChatGPT, im too lazy 😌)